eriksvedang/SplicersWeb/files/rules.md

 ---

 ### Game Objective
-_add presentation text here_
+In this game you compete with another "Splicer" for control over a weird and ever-changing universe.
+By creating "Tings" - different life forms and other objects - you try to dominate bioms and thereby win the game.
+As an additional power you can also combine genes of your tings to get access to exactly the cards needed at the moment.

 #### End of game
 The game ends when a player dominates at least 3 biom cards at the end of a round.
-Alternitavely, if a player cannot draw a card at the start of a round, that round is the last one.
-At the end of the round, the player with the most dominated biom cards win the game.
+Alternatively, if a player cannot draw a card at the start of a round, that round is the last one.
+At the end of the final round, the player with the most dominated biom cards win the game.
 In case of a tie, the player with biggest sum of printed dominance value on dominated biom cards win the game.

 ### Set-up
 Each player does the following: